plushugh/examschedule/README.md

 ```
 <!-- credit: Extendoffice -->
 1. Select all cells in sheet
-2. Use F5 to run the script
+2. Use F5 to run the script (or run and choose all cells in VBA editor)
 3. Export csv as `test.csv`

 #### Open csv and add column names